Ears of the lynx sign (brain)

 Citation, DOI, disclosures and article data

 At the time the article was created Pradosh Kumar Sarangi had no recorded disclosures.View Pradosh Kumar Sarangi's current disclosures

-The ear of the lynx sign refers to abnormal T2/FLAIR cone-shaped hyperintensity at the tip of the frontal horn of the lateral ventricles in the region of forceps minor which resembles the tufts of hair crowning the ears of a lynx.
+The ears of the lynx sign refers to abnormal T2/FLAIR cone-shaped hyperintensity at the tip of the frontal horn of the lateral ventricles in the region of forceps minor which resembles the tufts of hair crowning the ears of a lynx.

-- 1. M. Riverol, L. Samaranch, B. Pascual, P. Pastor, J. Irigoyen, M.A.
-Pastor, P. De Castro, J.C.
-Masdeu.
-Forceps Minor Region Signal Abnormality “Ears of the Lynx”: An Early MRI Finding in Spastic Paraparesis with Thin Corpus Callosum and Mutations in the Spatacsin Gene(SPG11)on Chromosome 15.
-(2009) Journal of Neuroimaging.
-19(1):52. doi:10.1111/j.1552-6569.2008.00327.x
+- 1. Riverol M, Samaranch L, Pascual B et al. Forceps Minor Region Signal Abnormality “Ears of the Lynx”: An Early MRI Finding in Spastic Paraparesis with Thin Corpus Callosum and Mutations in the Spatacsin Gene(SPG11)on Chromosome 15.
+Journal of Neuroimaging.
+2009;19(1):52-60. doi:10.1111/j.1552-6569.2008.00327.x

-- 3. Felipe Torres Pacheco, Milena Morais Rego, Jose Iram Mendonça do Rego, Antonio J. da Rocha.
-“Ears of the Lynx” Sign in a Marchiafava-Bignami patient: Structural Basis and Fiber-Tracking DTI Contribution to the Understanding of this Imaging Abnormality.
-(2014) Journal of Neuroimaging.
-24(2):205. doi:10.1111/j.1552-6569.2012.00714.x
+- 3. Pacheco F, Rego M, do Rego J, da Rocha A. “Ears of the Lynx” Sign in a Marchiafava-Bignami Patient: Structural Basis and Fiber-Tracking DTI Contribution to the Understanding of This Imaging Abnormality.
+J Neuroimaging.
+2012;24(2):205-7. doi:10.1111/j.1552-6569.2012.00714.x